Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Fill the Hole

 For this spring capsule wardrobe, I felt there was a hole for the warmer-weather dressy event.
 An anniversary dinner at a nice restaurant.
 A wedding.
 A day at the office when you want a switch from pants and blazers.
 A warmer than usual day when a breezy skirt or dress (possibly with some cooling slip shorts) sounds really lovely.
-I added a crepe dress in a very simple style that could dress up with heels and a clutch, or dress down with sneakers and denim jackets to fill that hole.
+I added a short-sleeved dress in a very simple style that could dress up with heels and a clutch or dress down with sneakers and denim jackets to fill that hole.

 Build To Fit Your Schedule